Why These Cookies Are a Family Holiday Tradition

 - Spread the glaze on the cookies using a pastry brush.

-- Arrange in a single layer and allow the glaze to dry completely before covering with plastic wrap.
+- Arrange in a single layer and allow the glaze to dry completely before storing (see notes).

 love this recipe! my grandkids and I baked together…many thx for your colorful blog.